-- District Improvement Committee will have the flexibility to start school no earlier than the second Monday in August, for either the entire District or individual campuses. - Starting earlier that the fourth Monday in August will balance the two semesters, keeping exams prior to Christmas Break, and provide more instructional time before STAAR/EOC/AP exams. - The balanced semesters will align with college semesters as well, allowing more opportunities for summer school, internships, and industrial certification opportunities and better fitting dual credit classes. - This change will also allow time for periodic staff development to plan and improve instruction, review district assessment data and adjust instructional needs accordingly.
+- Starting earlier than the fourth Monday in August will balance the two semesters, keeping exams prior to Christmas Break, and provide more instructional time before STAAR/EOC/AP exams. - The balanced semesters will align with college semesters as well, allowing more opportunities for summer school, internships, and industrial certification opportunities and better fitting dual credit classes. - This change will also allow time for periodic staff development to plan and improve instruction, review district assessment data and adjust instructional needs accordingly.